A Systems-Based Approach to Change

 Develop self-leadership skills grounded in clarity, not pressure

-Create sustainable, system-wide change rather than isolated, and many times temporary, improvements
+Create sustainable, system-wide change rather than isolated or temporary improvements

 are you